Finland93/GemHunter/README.md

 ## **MACD Integration for GemHunter**
 ![MACD Integration Image](https://www.tradingview.com/x/bldjXEoy/)

 Take your trading strategy to the next level with MACD Integration for GemHunter!
 This advanced version of the Moving Average Convergence Divergence (MACD) indicator is designed to seamlessly complement our upcoming GemHunter script, delivering unparalleled insights for trend and momentum analysis.
-[Checkout also our website here.](https://lowcapgems.xyz)

 ### **Key Features:**